MrSoulfinder/IlyaChernookiyProfile/README.md

 </td></tr></table>

-- 🎈 Remark: I will not say that I am an expert in all the areas presented, but I have worked with them at a certain level and have an idea for what and how it works!
-In addition, I happened to write applications for the aAdroid platform in Java, moreover, to the presented database, a also work with MS SQL amd PostgreSQL.
+🎈 Remark: I will not say that I am an expert in all the areas presented, but I have worked with them at a certain level and have an idea for what and how it works!
+In addition, I happened to write applications for the Adroid platform in Java, moreover, to the presented database, a also work with MS SQL amd PostgreSQL.

----

-## Connect with me:
+### Connect with me:
 <div align="center">
 <a href="https://instagram.com/https://www.instagram.com/_just_miracle_" target="_blank">
 <img src=https://img.shields.io/badge/instagram-%23000000.svg?&style=for-the-badge&logo=instagram&logoColor=white alt=instagram style="margin-bottom: 5px;" />